ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Requesting New Features
 ~~~~~~~~~~~~~~~~~~~~~~~
-We encourage you to submit ideas for improving PyAnsys libraries.
+We encourage you to submit ideas for improving PyAnsys repositories.
-To suggest a new feature, create an issue on the respective library's
+To suggest a new feature, create an issue on the respective repository's
 ``Issues`` page and tag it with the ``Feature Request`` label.
 Use a
 descriptive title and provide ample background information to help the
 community decide how the feature might be implemented.
 For example,